-The information below gives a summary of the simple steps that parents, carers and children can take every day to protect and improve their oral health.
-The evidence based advice is from Delivering Better Oral Health.
+The information below gives a summary of the simple steps that parents, carers and children can take every day to protect and improve their oral health, for a healthy mouth in children.

 Brushing children's teeth

-- start brushing as soon as the first tooth appears (usually at about 6 months of age), at least twice a day with fluoride toothpaste last thing at night and on at least one other occasion
+Start brushing as soon as the first tooth appears (usually at about 6 months of age), at least twice a day with fluoride toothpaste last thing at night and on at least one other occasion

-- brushing at bedtime is important as it makes sure that the fluoride continues to protect the teeth while your child is asleep
+Brushing at bedtime is important as it makes sure that the fluoride continues to protect the teeth while your child is asleep

-- parents/carers should brush or help their child to brush their teeth until they are at least seven years old to make sure the teeth are cleaned properly, to supervise the amount of toothpaste used and to prevent licking or eating the toothpaste
+Parents/carers should brush or help their child to brush their teeth until they are at least seven years old to make sure the teeth are cleaned properly, to supervise the amount of toothpaste used and to prevent licking or eating the toothpaste

-- brush your child’s teeth thoroughly, cleaning all surfaces of the teeth
+Brush your child’s teeth thoroughly, cleaning all surfaces of the teeth

-- for older children disclosing tablets can help to show if any plaque is left on the teeth
+For older children disclosing tablets can help to show if any plaque is left on the teeth

-- choose a toothbrush with a small head and medium-textured bristles, a manual or electric toothbrush can be used
+Choose a toothbrush with a small head and medium-textured bristles, a manual or electric toothbrush can be used

 For the maximum prevention of tooth decay for children aged 0-6 years use toothpastes containing 1350-1500 parts per million (ppm) fluoride

-- the amount of fluoride that is in the toothpaste can be found on the side of the tube or on the packaging
+The amount of fluoride that is in the toothpaste can be found on the side of the tube or on the packaging

-- for children under three years old use a smear of toothpaste containing no less than 1000 ppm fluoride (see Figure 1)
+For children under three years old use a smear of toothpaste containing no less than 1000 ppm fluoride (see Figure 1)

-- children between three and six years old should use a pea-sized amount of toothpaste containing more than 1000 ppm fluoride (see Figure 2)
+Children between three and six years old should use a pea-sized amount of toothpaste containing more than 1000 ppm fluoride (see Figure 2)

-- encourage your child to spit out the toothpaste after brushing and do not let them rinse out with water as this will wash away the fluoride and reduces how well it works – spit don’t rinse
+encourage your child to spit out the toothpaste after brushing and do not let them rinse out with water as this will wash away the fluoride and reduces how well it works – spit don’t rinse

-- for children who may have difficulties brushing their teeth such as those with special needs, toothbrush adaptations are available.
+for children who may have difficulties brushing their teeth such as those with special needs, toothbrush adaptations are available